controlsfreq/ebf/doc/index.rst

 Jump instructions allow the programmer to jump the instruction pointer to another location in the program.
 These instructions work the same as C labels and ``goto``.
-Note, once a jump occurs there is no built-in concept of a return location.
+Note, once a jump occurs there is no built-in concept of a return location, unless user defined functions are used.

 * ``@label`` - Mark a label named "label".
 This location may later be jumped to.
 Labels must begin with an alphabetical character, but may contain alphanumeric characters and the